In this web service tutorial, we will see the introduction of webservices in java and some jargons of web services.

 Web Services are deployed over standard Internet technologies.
 This makes it possible to deploy Web Services even over the firewall to servers running on the Internet on the other side of the globe.
 Also thanks to the use of proven community standards, underlying security (such as SSL) is already built-in.

-Some jargons used in Web services:
+Some jargons used in Webservices in java:

 Simple Object Access Protocol(SOAP):